fjod/Reinforced-wiki/Runtimes.md

 # Bind channels to runtimes

-Bindind channels to exact runtime is pretty similar to typical IoC registration, but usually is much shorter.
+Binding channels to exact runtime is pretty similar to typical IoC registration, but usually is much shorter.

 Runtimes are being connected to each channel according to features that they use.
 All the features used by channel must be fullfilled with runtimes when [[integrating|Ioc]] Tecture into your system.
 This can be done when you create `TectureBuilder` object as follows: